SecuritySettings

 - Renaming a DataMiner security group invalidates any existing group links using the old name.
 Update the links accordingly.

 - Enabling link security introduces some overhead.
-Testing showed only minor measurable impact, predominantly in large-scale bulk operations with very high numbers of links (e.g. 100K).
+Testing showed only minor measurable impact, predominantly in large-scale bulk operations with very high numbers of links (e.g., 100K).
 More typical scenarios showed little to no noticeable performance difference.

-- The DOM instance tab in a DOM module window of the SLNet Client Test tool will require you to select one or more DOM definitions before being able to read the DOM instances.
-This only when security is enabled.
+- When security is enabled, the DOM instance tab in a DOM module window of the SLNetClientTest tool will require you to select one or more DOM definitions before you can read the DOM instances.